-Another measure was the extremely cold wind chill temperatures.
+Another measure was the extremely low wind chill temperatures.
 A generation of elementary and high school children will not forget January, 2014.
-This was the month that had five days of school canceled due to the cold wind chills in the Twin Cities.
-The coldest wind chill temperature was -48 at the Twin Cities on January 6th and for the state it was -63 degrees at the Grand Marais Airport.
+This was the month that had five days of school canceled due to the wind chills in the Twin Cities.
+The lowest wind chill temperature was -48 at the Twin Cities on January 6th and for the state it was -63 degrees at the Grand Marais Airport.

-The meteorological winter (December-February) wound up being the ninth coldest on record in the Twin Cities going back to 1872-73.
-The winter of 2013-2014 will be one to compare for many years in the future.
+The meteorological winter (December-February) wound up being the ninth coldest on record in the Twin Cities going back to 1872-73, and the extended winter (November through March) was the seventh coldest for the whole state, going back to 1895.
+Indeed, the winter of 2013-2014 will be the standard against which others are compared for many years.